Semester 1 starts Feb 17 and Mar 3

 Higher Education Study

-Completion of an AQF Level 7 Bachelor degree (or higher) in any discipline by an authorised institution.
+Completion of an AQF Level 5 Higher Education Diploma (or higher) by an authorised institution.

 If you are over 21: apply for admission and complete the provisional entry qualifying period to become a full candidate of the course.